mattbratt/pc_ships/README.md

 ## About

-**Port Canaveral Ships** is a custom integration for [Home Assistant](https://www.home-assistant.io/) available via [HACS](https://hacs.xyz/).
-It fetches real-time data from Port Canaveral, located on Florida's central east coast, and brings ship tracking into your smart home setup.
-Monitor cargo ships, passenger ships, or both—tailored to your preferences.
+**Port Canaveral Ships** is a custom integration for [Home Assistant](https://www.home-assistant.io/), available via [HACS](https://hacs.xyz/).
+It fetches real-time data from Port Canaveral, Florida—one of the busiest cruise ship ports in the world.

+Using this solution will bring ship port status into your smart home setup.
+You can monitor cargo ships, passenger ships, or both—tailored to your preferences.

 ### Configuration Options
 During setup, customize your tracking with these options: